Design and Sensitivity of the Radio Neutrino Observatory in Greenland (RNO-G): Introduction

 \subsection{Relation to previous and current radio experiments}

+Due to the extremely low neutrino flux at energies above 10 PeV, no neutrino has yet been detected using the radio technique.
+However, several experiments have shown the feasibility of this detection method and its potential.
 RNO-G builds heavily on the experience of previous radio neutrinos detectors, like the pioneering RICE \cite{rice03,rice06}, the ARA \cite{ara_2station,ara_performance,ara2019} and ARIANNA \cite{arianna15a,arianna15b} experiments, as well as the balloon-borne ANITA \cite{anita06,anita10} experiment.
 These efforts tested different aspects of the radio technique and helped illuminate technologically important aspects of operating in remote locations in harsh polar conditions.

 The first experience with in-ice radio detectors was gained with the Radio Ice Cherenkov Experiment (RICE) \cite{rice03} at the South Pole.
 After a number of prototypes and initial measurements of the ice characteristics, the main experiment operated from 1999 until 2010.
 RICE provided the first neutrino limits \cite{rice06} from radio detectors and valuable experience in operating radio detectors at depths of down to \SI{200}{m}.